oneforawe/config-repo/config/bash/notes/notes.md

 Shell.

-## A shell
+## Shell

+Bash is a shell.
 A shell gives a computer user access to and control of the computer at a fairly deep level.
 To get an idea of what a [shell](https://en.wikipedia.org/wiki/Shell_(computing)) is and what role it plays in an operating system, especially with respect to the [kernel](https://en.wikipedia.org/wiki/Kernel_(operating_system)), here are